 Now, while two Twin mattresses don’t make a King, Twill XL can be a real game-changer.
 Measuring 80 inches in length, two Twin XL mattresses can easily form a standard King.

 Of course, you can always check the best King mattresses and save yourself some trouble by picking a large, comfortable bed.
 However, if you already have a Twin XL or don’t mind an easy DIY project, let’s learn how to turn two Twin XL mattresses into a King bed.
+You can also read a mattress size guide to see if any other mattress dimension works better for you.

 How to Easily Convert Two Twin Beds Into a King